athowes/thesis/README.md

 adaptive Gauss-Hermite quadrature with principal component analysis, motivated by the Naomi district-level model of HIV indicators.
-In developing this method, I implemented integrated nested Laplace approximations using automatic differentiation, enabling inference for a wider class of models.
+In developing this method, I implemented integrated nested Laplace approximations using automatic differentiation, enabling use of this algorithm for a wider class of models.
 Together, the contributions in this thesis help to guide precision HIV policy in sub-Saharan Africa, as well as advancing Bayesian methods for spatio-temporal data.

 ![](figures/hiv-aids/naomi-continent.png)